-♠ www.ata-e.com

-in ata-engineering
+www.ata-e.com ata-engineering

-9 @ataengineering

-sales@ata-e.com

-٤, 858.480.2000

 And while the modules are mostly independent, some functions can be sent between the modules.
 For example, FRFs in the Spectra module can be used to compute mode indicator functions that are then sent to the MIFs module. spVIEW can read time response and spectral functions from ADF files, Universal files, or from the MATLAB workspace, and can write sieved and truncated datasets of functions to the same. spVIEW's primary purpose may be plotting measurements, but it also has some signal processing and computational capabilities, such as filtering, resampling, decimation, and octave band reduction.